ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 | 20  | ESTATE OF LEONG SENG FATT, DECEASED               |              | 0.28    |

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000052_ba8b1fbfb56aec8750fc94e8ba15efb5829522eb5c940e39ae16914252223f3f.png)
-**Description**: The image displays text that reads "ANALYSIS OF SHAREHOLDINGS" in a slightly dark purple font, with "As at 7 March 2022" written in a smaller, dark gray font underneath.
-The title suggests a report or document regarding the breakdown of share ownership as of the specified date.
+**Description**: The image contains the text "ANALYSIS OF" in a slightly smaller font above "SHAREHOLDINGS" in a larger font, both in a dark purple color, with the phrase "As at 7 March 2022" appearing below in a smaller, darker font and black color.

 ## ANALYSIS OF SHAREHOLDINGS